-Legend: SVFR= Special Visual Flight Rules
+Legend: ATC= Air Traffic Control, SVFR= Special Visual Flight Rules

-- Class C Airspace (Controlled).
-This airspace surrounds the busy airports of mid-sized cities with a large number of commercial flight operations as well as some military airports.
-An operating control tower at the primary airport and radar services are key components of Class C airspace.
-The overall shape is also that of an upside down wedding cake but there are only two layers.
-The inner ring has a radius of 5 nm (9.3 km) and is from the surface up to, but not including 4,000 ft (1,219 m) above airport elevation.
-The outer ring has a radius of 10 nm (18.5 km) and is from 1,200 ft (366 m) above ground level (AGL) to 4,000 ft (1,219 m) above airport elevation.
-A third ring with a 20 nm (37 km) radius exists in which air traffic control provides traffic separation services to pilots flying under VFR who voluntarily request this service.
-Radio communications must be established with ATC prior to entering Class C airspace but specific permission to operate within the airspace is not required as it is in Class A and B. Class C airspace is charted on sectional charts, IFR Enroute Low Altitude Charts, and in specific terminal area charts.
-Aircraft flight operations within Class C airspace should be viewed as complex and would normally require planning and coordination similar to that for operations in Class B airspace. - Class D Airspace (Controlled).
-This airspace is applied to airports with operating control towers but where the traffic volume does not meet Class C or Class B standards.
+- Class D Airspace (Controlled).
+This airspace is applied to airports with operating control • towers but where the traffic volume does not meet Class C or Class B standards.
 Traffic usually lacks the heavy jet transport activity but often includes a complex mix of general aviation, turbo prop and business jet traffic.
 Radar service is often available.
 The above airport elevation shape is a 5 nm (9.3 km) radius surrounding an operational control tower from the surface up to, but not including, 2,500 ft (762 m) AGL.
 Class D airspace may have one or more extensions to accommodate IFR traffic.
 Where radar service is available, air traffic control would provide separation service to IFR traffic and to participating VFR traffic.
 All traffic must maintain radio communication with the tower or have prior arrangements for operating within the Class D airspace.
 Class D airspace is charted on sectional charts and IFR Enroute Low Altitude Charts.
 Flight operations commonly involve Class D airspace and must be coordinated by the control tower.
 There are usually a large number of civilian and military flight training operations occurring in and around Class D airspace.
 It is also important to consider that radar service may not be available.
 A.P.
-Won Pat Guam International Airport (IAP) has Class D airspace extending upward from the surface to and including 2,600 ft (793 m) msl within a 4.3-mi (6.9 km) radius of the airport.
-Andersen AFB has Class D airspace extending upward from the surface to and including 2,600 ft (793 m) msl within a 4.3-mi (69 km) radius of the airspace. - Class E Airspace (Controlled).
+Won Pat Guam International Airport (IAP) has Class D airspace extending upward from the surface to and including 2,600 ft (793 m) msl within a 4.3-mile (6.9 km) radius of the airport.
+Andersen AFB has Class D airspace extending upward from the surface to and including 2,600 ft (793 m) msl within a 4.3-mile (69 km) radius of the airspace. - Class E Airspace (Controlled).
 Class E airspace exists primarily to assist IFR traffic.
 It includes all airspace from 14,500 ft (4,420 m) msl up to, but not including 18,000 ft (5,482 m) msl.
 It extends upward from either the surface or a designated altitude to the overlying or adjacent controlled airspace.
 Radar coverage may or may not be available and there are no requirements for VFR communications with ATC.
 Class E airspace below 14,500 ft (4,420 m) msl is charted on Sectional, Terminal, and IFR Enroute Low Altitude Charts.
 Aviation operations would routinely involve Class E airspace and should be coordinated with the applicable Air Route Control Center or Terminal Radar Approach Control both at Andersen AFB and Guam IAP.
 This would help to avoid conflicts with IFR traffic.
 As always, "see and avoid" is the recommended procedure.
 Currently the airspace surrounding Guam IAP and Andersen AFB includes Class D and Class E airspace.
 The Class E airspace is currently being redesigned and expanded effective May 2009.
 This FAA action removes, renames, and expands the Class E airspace areas serving Guam IAP.
-The change is necessary to

-- accommodate IFR aircraft operations and enhances the safety and management of aircraft operations in the Northern Mariana Islands (Federal Register 2009). - Class F Airspace.
+The change is necessary to accommodate IFR aircraft operations and enhances the safety and management of aircraft operations in the Northern Mariana Islands (Federal Register 2009). - Class F Airspace.
 This is an international classification that is not utilized in the U.S. or Territories. - Class G Airspace (Uncontrolled).
-Class G is uncontrolled airspace and includes all airspace not otherwise designated as A, B, C, D or E. It is virtually non-existent in the eastern U.S. but relatively large blocks of Class G airspace can be found in some areas of the Pacific and Alaska.
+Class G is uncontrolled airspace and includes all airspace not otherwise designated as A, B, C, D or E. It is virtually non-existent in the eastern U.S. but relatively large blocks of Class G can be found in some areas of the Pacific and Alaska.
 Operations within Class G airspace are governed by the principle of "see and avoid".
 Aviation operations in uncontrolled airspace should be approached with caution.